-The deductive approach departs from a generalization (law, rule, etc.) and applies this to tests, illustrations, etc. in terms of particular examples.
-The inductive is the opposite: from a number of examples, the generalization (characteristic, principle, etc.) is inferred or discovered.
-In his design, the teacher plans how he is going to present his examples:
+The deductive approach departs from a generalization (law, rule, etc.) and applies this to tests, illustrations, etc. in terms of specific examples.
+The inductive is the opposite: from several examples, the generalization (characteristic, principle, etc.) is inferred or discovered.
+In his/her design, the teacher plans how he/she is going to present his/her examples: